Prime Minister Narendra Modi Inaugurates Delhi Metro Magenta Line

 Features of the Magenta Metro Trains

-Driverless trains are likely to be introduced shortly along the Magenta Line of the Delhi Metro.
-Communication-Based Train Control (CBTC), an innovative signaling technology will be put to use in these trains.
+- Driverless trains are introduced shortly in the Magenta Line of the Delhi Metro.
+Communication-Based Train Control (CBTC), an innovative signalling technology will be put to use in these trains.
 This allows the movement of trains within a frequency of 90 to 100 seconds.
-The Delhi Metro authorities had explained that these driverless trains will have manual support from roving attendants who will remain onboard.
-Rigorous testing of the CBTC, the Over Head Electrification (OHE), and the track behaviour system has been conducted since June this year.
 It is for the first time that the Delhi Metro shall be introducing driverless trains in its network.

 One of the greatest advantages of the new Magenta Line of the Delhi Metro is the reduced travel time between South Delhi and Noida.
 Currently, the Kalkaji Mandir station is in South Delhi and the Botanical Garden is a major interchange station in Noida.
 Prior to the inauguration of this line, commuters had to take the Blue Line from Botanical Garden to Mandi House and change over to the Violet Line from Mandi House to Kalkaji Mandir.
 This took the commuters about 52 minutes of travel.
 The current line in operation cuts this short to about 19 minutes.

 The Delhi NCR region has been suffering from high levels of pollution and the state and central governments have been doing their best to promote various modes of public transport to curb an increase in the number of vehicles on the streets.

 Janakpuri West-Kalkaji Mandir Metro Stretch finally launched